swayoleg/dockerlamp/README.md

 ## Additional

-- You can remove unused docker container images quickly by `sh docker-cleanup.sh`
+- You can remove unused docker container images quickly by `sh ./sh/docker-cleanup.sh`
-- The `sh project-cleanup.sh` will remove all built images of this project
+- The `sh ./sh/project-cleanup.sh` will remove all built images of this project
 - The adminer interface will be available via ${SRV_IP}/adminer/ which is 177.168.1.10/adminer/ by default
 - Use ${DB_IP} (177.168.1.12 by default) for connecting to mysql host.